top of page

 ABOUT RUBEN

-Recognized by the American Viola Society as both an Emerging Artist and Teacher, Dr Ruben Balboa III is quickly becoming a sought-after educator, clinician, and performer.
-Currently, he serves as Assistant Professor at Southwestern University where he teaches viola and violin and conducts the university orchestra, Adjunct Faculty at The University of Mary Hardin-Baylor, and Assistant Director of the University of Texas at Austin String Project,
+Recognized by the American Viola Society as an Emerging Artist and Teacher, Dr. Ruben Balboa is a distinguished educator, conductor, clinician, and performer.
+Currently, he holds the position of Assistant Professor at Southwestern University, where he teaches viola and violin and conducts the university orchestra.
+He has taught viola at both the University of Texas at Austin and Illinois State University, and has also served as the Assistant Director of the University of Texas at Austin String Project.

-Additionally, he maintains a diverse private studio of violin and viola students, which includes novice and advanced young learners, avocational adults, and students with learning challenges.
-Dr. Balboa has made it his mission to prioritize the development of young musicians as much as possible, especially those in areas where quality music education programs are not readily available.
-He continues this work as a newly appointed board member of the American Viola Society, serving on both the Education Committee and the Access, Diversity, Equity, Inclusion, and Belonging Committee.
+Maintaining a diverse private studio, Dr. Balboa instructs violin and viola students ranging from novice to advanced levels, including avocational adults and students with learning challenges.
+His dedication to music education is particularly evident in his efforts to support young musicians in underserved areas.
+As a board member of the American Viola Society, he contributes to the Education Committee and the Access, Diversity, Equity, Inclusion, and Belonging Committee.

-His passion for chamber music has led him to many unique experiences and collaborations with Anton Nel, Austin Chamber Music Festival, “Beerthoven Concert Series”, Candlelight Concerts, Sandy Yamamoto, and the Miró Quartet.
-From 2014-2016, he was awarded a teaching assistantship from the University of North Texas to perform with their elite graduate ensemble known as the Bancroft String Quartet which placed as semi-finalists in the Plowman Chamber Music Competition and Festival in 2015.
-Dr. Balboa later became a founding member of the Favola String Quartet, which won both the Grand Prize and First Place awards at the 2020 Coltman Chamber Music Competition.
+Dr. Balboa's passion for chamber music has led to collaborations with notable artists and festivals, including Anton Nel, the Austin Chamber Music Festival, the "Beerthoven Concert Series," Candlelight Concerts, Sandy Yamamoto, and the Miró Quartet.
+He was awarded a teaching assistantship at the University of North Texas, performing with the elite graduate ensemble, the Bancroft String Quartet, which were semi-finalists in the 2015 Plowman Chamber Music Competition and Festival.
+As a founding member of the Favola String Quartet, he won both the Grand Prize and First Place at the 2020 Coltman Chamber Music Competition and has been invited back to adjudicate the competition.

-One of Dr. Balboa’s biggest joys is presenting recitals of works for viola, voice, and piano with his wife, Dr. Samantha Balboa.
-This unique ensemble led him to write his doctoral research entitled: “Musical Poetry: An Examination of Works and Texts by Charles Martin Loeffler and Paul Verlaine for Viola, Voice, and Piano”.
-They continue to search for new repertoire and will begin commissioning new works for them to share with audiences.
+One of Dr. Balboa's greatest joys is performing recitals with his wife, Dr. Samantha Balboa, focusing on works for viola, voice, and piano.
+This unique ensemble inspired his doctoral research entitled, "Musical Poetry: An Examination of Works and Texts by Charles Martin Loeffler and Paul Verlaine for Viola, Voice, and Piano."
+Together, they continue to explore new repertoire and commission new works to share with audiences.

 bottom of page